 Founded in 1976, ModuForm specializes in manufacturing furniture for contract applications.
 Basically, we make some really durable products that can be used in fairly chaotic environments.
 To achieve this, we have always methodically engineered our designs to provide the best value to our customers.

 Our company is actually rooted in the late 1960s when a couple of chemistry buffs who were creative, smart, and had manufacturing ingenuity began mixing “Crawler Goop” for a once-popular child’s toy, Creeper Crawlers.
 Partners, William (Bill) Weissman, and Paul Gavin founded G&W Industries to make replacement “goop” for “Crawlers” while also developing plastic coating methods for improving hand tool grips and electrostatic powder coating processes to finish frames for electronic equipment cabinets.
 By 1976 the business had grown and they began to realize additional opportunities by collaborating with Mental Health professionals.
-There was an unmet need for furniture that was easily cleaned, bulky, and rugged enough to withstand constant use and abuse.
+There was an unmet need for furniture that was easily cleaned and sanitized, bulky, and rugged enough to withstand constant use and abuse.
 After understanding how they might alter their manufacturing processes to create molded furniture, they developed what is now our 520 line of rotational molded lounge seating.
 On July 1, 1976, ModuForm was incorporated.

-What began in a living room, moved to a garage, and expanded into an old factory in Acton, Massachusetts was growing.
+What began in a family room, moved to a garage, and expanded into an old factory in Acton, Massachusetts was growing.
 In order to keep up with demand, additional manufacturing space was built and leased, equipment was purchased and molds were developed.
 After 4 years of success, the founders realized that additional space was required to support the existing products while also providing the opportunity to expand the offering.
 A site was located in Fitchburg, MA and a brand new state of the art factory was built; The company had found a permanent home.
 The area was rich with woodworking talent which allowed further expansion into wood products and specifically, butcher block sided seating, tables, and other styles of wood chairs.
 As the 1980s progressed, the company became a benchmark in two markets that required meticulous engineering and high standards – Behavioral Healthcare and Adult and Juvenile Detention.

 In 1991, Bill became the sole proprietor of ModuForm and led the company into new markets, leveraging new technology that created thousands of new products.
 In 1995, ModuForm bought the assets of a furniture manufacturing icon, Library Bureau.
 Founded in 1881 by Melvil Dewey, the company had a storied history of manufacturing furniture products specifically for libraries.
 This purchase was a departure from what ModuForm was known to make but a necessary step for the company to continue to grow.
 Shortly after that acquisition, ModuForm became only the second factory in the country to utilize a process known as “flatline” UV cured finishing.
 This was a significant enhancement from traditional wood finishing that had always been, and in many instances still is, sprayed.
 The benefits of the process ModuForm utilizes are second to none.
 It is the most environmentally friendly method available as it does not emit any Volatile Organic Compounds (VOCs) into the atmosphere.
 It is also the most durable as our specially formulated resin sealer and top-coat are physically rolled onto parts so that there is no material loss or waste.
 The top-coat is instantly cured under high-intensity UV light bulbs where a chemical reaction hardens and permanently bonds the finish to the part making it impervious to bleach-base cleaners and harsh detergents.
 This was a perfect value add for our commercial customers who required furniture that would retain its rich looking character and easy to clean functionality.
 It was also an honor to be recognized for our environmental efforts by the state of Massachusetts for our programs and goals centered around waste reduction.